- Routes Breckenridge, Colorado

 Wheeler Junction to Copper Mountain

 From the right turn at Wheeler Junction, you will have a 1400 foot descent over 2 miles to complete the dirt section of the ride.
 You will encounter tech sections, stream crossings, jagged rock gardens, water bars, and long flowy straight sections that will leave you wanting more.
 The trail will mellow out as a whole, but you will still find a section or two with pitches over 20 percent.
 Pedaling is mostly optional but required when navigating the rock gardens and creeks.
 This is also a busy section of trail, and I encountered another 6 hikers.
-Near the bottom of the trail, you will find 5 wood bridges that take you over creeks and wet areas.
+Near the bottom of the trail, you will find 5 wood bridges that take you over creeks and wet lands.
 Once you break out of the trees again, the rec path is only a short distance away.
 In the Spring of this year, this area received quite a bit of snow, which lead to several avalanches.
 I counted at least 3 to the rec path, and one of them had a debris field big enough that they were unable to clear the trail.

 Copper Mountain from the Rec Path